 Classifications of Pain

-is limited in duration.
-This type of pain has a defined time period in which it occurs, and it presentation matches the pathology (i.e., it has an identifiable cause).
+Acute Pain is limited in duration.
+This type of pain has a defined time period in which it occurs, and its presentation matches the pathology (that is, it has an identifiable cause).

-Chronic Pain is now becoming known as “persistent pain.”
-It lasts well beyond the cycle of what pain should be, with a duration of over six months.
-The pain may not match the pathology (e.g., when the back is causing the problem when a patient presents with a knee problem).
-It might be intermittent – persistent but not constant, coming and going (e.g., migraine headaches).
+Chronic Pain is now known as “persistent or complex pain.”
+This refers to pain that lasts longer than six months or beyond the timeframe of expected resolution.
+The pain may not match the pathology (for example, when the back is causing the problem when a patient presents with a knee problem).
+It might be intermittent – persistent but not constant, coming and going (such as migraine headaches).
 It is associated with other symptoms.